anvilresearch/connect-docs/server/configuration.md

 [ssl-windows]: https://slproweb.com/products/Win32OpenSSL.html

-If you want or need to provide your own RSA key pair, you can obtain it using OpenSSL and import them to the proper location, `connect/config/keys/private.pem` for the private key and `connect/config/keys/public.pem` for the public key.
+If you want to provide your own RSA key pair files, you can generate them manually with OpenSSL.

 ```
 $ cd PROJECT_ROOT